panangam/TailorEd-analysis/readme.md

 # Usage

+Install dependencies in the local environment using `pip install -r requirements.txt`.
+Using a virual environment (virtualenv, venv, etc.) is always a good idea.

 Not much functionality has been implemented.
 Contributors should start by looking at the prototype Jupyter notebooks to see basic data import.

 # Directories